Buying A Vacation Home: A Complete Guide

 - Must be a one-unit dwelling

-Different lenders will likely have their own additional requirements and restrictions.
-Be sure to discuss your expectations and intentions for the property with your lender at the beginning of the process.
+It’s important to note that different lenders may have additional requirements and restrictions.
+Therefore, it’s advised to discuss your expectations and intention for the property with your lender at the beginning of the process.

 What Second Home Status Means For Renting Out Your Vacation Home